The pedalboard.io API#

 To avoid running out of memory with arbitrary-length inputs, it is recommended to stream the output into a file or file-like object by using AudioFile class in write ("w") mode instead.

-A class that streams audio from an input audio device (i.e.: a microphone, audio interface, etc) to an output device (speaker, headphones), passing it through a pedalboard.Pedalboard to add effects.
+A class that allows interacting with live streams of audio from an input audio device (i.e.: a microphone, audio interface, etc) and/or to an output device (speaker, headphones), allowing access to the audio stream from within Python code.

-AudioStream may be used as a context manager:
+AudioStream may also be used to pass live audio through a Pedalboard:

 with AudioStream(input_device_name, output_device_name) as stream: